DavidSchledewitz/Awesome_Cosmics/1_DataAcquisition/README.md

 If the status of the power supply show other values (or not the values Bogdan agreed with you to use), contact Bogdan.

-Now some more information on the managing the power of the telescope:
+Now some more information on managing the power of the telescope:
 - If I > current limit, all channels are fused

 - After turning the system on (eg: after power cycle (off and on), the DAQ+ALPIDE system will not be initialized → lowest current state (~270mA/board).